-Implementation of the RAP for Package 01 has progressed6 as shown in the table below.
-KMC had prepared a Resettlement Action Plan in 2013 for works package 01 (including polder 39/2, which was transferred to works package 02).
-This plan is to be updated for review and approval by the PMU.
-Completion of the update had been announced for the last quarter, but this was not fully accomplished.
-It is now expected to be submitted in the next quarter.
+Implementation of the RAP for Package 01 has progressed9 as shown in the table below.
+KMC had prepared a Resettlement Action Plan in 2013 for works package 01 and now has updated it (excluding polder 39/2C, from package-1, which was included in works package 02).
+The updated RAP was submitted to PMU for review and approval during the quarter.

-6 The table shows the progress along certain milestone actions as reported by the RAP consultant.
+9 The table shows the progress along certain milestone actions as reported by the RAP consultant.
 However, the M&E consultant proposes to streamline the reporting system so as to clearly reflect the milestones related to the final result, which would be construction sites free of hindrances.
 The M&E consultant proposes to work with the RAP consultants to identify respective resettlement areas on maps and create a Hindrance Datasheet with geo-referenced Picture and GPS coordinates and which would list all of the identified hindrances and affected households and PAPs by affected area.

-5 According to the RAP Consultants, after the JVS, the number of households - both titled and non-titled - changed.
-Eight new households were added in Polder 35/3.
-More households are expected to be changed (shifting from titled to non-titled and vice-versa) after joint verification is done in polder 32 and 35/1.
+8 According to the RAP Consultants, after the JVS, the number of households - both titled and non-titled - changed.
+In addition, some EPs are still not finally determined as to whether they are titled or non-titled status as ownership status of certain lands is being investigated.

-Table 12: Summary Progress of LAP and RAP Implementation - Package 01
+Table 10: Summary Progress of LAP and RAP Implementation - Package 01